Specifying green building materials is key to an environmental approach to self build

 Which is best?

 Well this takes a degree of judgement and there is often a sliding scale.
 At one end of the scale is something very specific you might want to prescribe.
 For instance you might want a clause which goes ” All kitchen worktops to be solid sweet chestnut with.. …. ….”.
 At the other end of the scale you might not care how the drains are constructed as long as they conform to building regulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
 Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
 See more on the regulations approved standards, so you would have a standard clause to that effect.
-In this way you can allow the builder to use methods and materials they are accustomed to for drains whereas you still get exactly the worktop you want.
+In this way you can allow the builder to use methods and materials they are accustomed to for drains whereas in the kitchen you will get exactly the worktop you want.

 Prescriptive standards ensure a more predictable result but take a lot more time for the designer to produce.
 They also tie builders down in several ways: